Citizen Science. Documentary – Tianqiao & Chrissy Chen Institute – Change perception, change your world. Magazine - This View Of Life.

 GIP 58: The Geologic Time Spiral, A Path to the Past.
 The Earth is very old—4.5 billion years or more according to scientific estimates.

 As the shaking started, everyone in the room began to laugh.
 Earthquakes are common in Japan—that one was the third of the week—and the participants were, after all, at a seismology conference.
 Then everyone in the room checked the time.
 Seismologists know that how long an earthquake lasts is a decent proxy for its magnitude.
 The 1989 earthquake in Loma Prieta, California, which killed sixty-three people and caused six billion dollars’ worth of damage, lasted about fifteen seconds and had a magnitude of 6.9.
+When Goldfinger looked at his watch, it was quarter to three.
+It was March.
+Oh, shit, Goldfinger thought, although not in dread, at first: in amazement.
+For a moment, that was pretty cool: a real-time revolution in earthquake science.
+Just north of the San Andreas, however, lies another fault line.
+But it did not.
 Public-Friendly Open Science.
 Previous “A “Modern Scientist” Manifesto” In the 21st century science is growing more technical and complex, as we gaze further and further while standing on the shoulders of many generations of giants.

 The public has often a hard time understanding research and its relevance to society.
 One of the reasons for this is that scientists do not spend enough time communicating their findings outside their own scientific community.
 Obviously there are some exceptions, but the rule is that scientists write content for scientists.
-Academia is often perceived as an ivory tower, and when new findings are shared with the outside world, this is not done by scientists, but by the media or even the political class.
 PLOS Genetics: Distinguishing between Selective Sweeps from Standing Variation and from a De Novo Mutation.
 Abstract An outstanding question in human genetics has been the degree to which adaptation occurs from standing genetic variation or from de novo mutations.

 All of his own writing, on physics and astronomy as well as on politics and aesthetics, was accessible to any educated Greek of his time.
 Anthropocene: The human age.
 Illustration by Jessica Fortner Almost all the dinosaurs have vanished from the National Museum of Natural History in Washington DC.